mmakboub/LIBFT-PROJECT/README.md

 The library will help you for your future projects in C. Through this project, you have the opportunity to extend your list of functions in your own way!
 For more detailed information, look at the subject of this project.

-**WHAT IS A MAKE FILE ?**
+**WHAT IS A MAKEFILE ?**
-  Makefiles are files, usually called makefile or Makefile, used by the make program to perform a set of actions, such as compiling a project, checking in a document, updating a site, etc. This article will show how makefile works by compiling a small C project.
+    Makefiles are files, usually called makefile or Makefile, used by the make program to perform a set of actions, such as compiling a project, checking in a document, updating a site, etc. This article will show how makefile works by compiling a small C project.So Make is a very general tool allowing to automate the compilation of a project.
+Suppose that the project consists of the following C sources: main.c, structure.c, and operation.c .
+It is possible to compile this project in three different ways, the following parts specify these different steps.

 ⚠️ NOTE ⚠️ : To be successful with moulinette on this project I had to put all the files in the same directory.
 I have just put them in folders and modified the Makefile to have a better organized repository.
 # LIST OF FUNCTIONS :